 Botify’s data indicates that larger websites have bigger crawl budget issues.
 Enterprise websites (those with over one million pages) experience a 33% drop in crawl ratio when compared to smaller websites.

-In Botify, a URL is “compliant” if it:
+In Botify, a URL is “indexable” if it:

 - Responds with an HTTP 200 (OK) status code